Reston, Virginia: 20th century

-Reston in the New Millennium (1996–present)

 By 1996, Mobil had decided to follow Gulf Oil's steps and pull out of the land management business.
 It sold its entire Mobil Land Development subsidiary, including its Reston holdings, to Westbrook Partners, LLC, for $324 million.
 As Reston Town Center continued to develop, Boston Properties emerged as a leading player.
 The company became the sole owner of the core mixed-use tracts in Reston Town Center when it completed the purchase of the Fountain Square office/retail complex in 2012.

+Ebola virus scare

+In December 1989, a filovirus, at first suspected to be Ebola virus (EBOV), was discovered among crab-eating macaques (Macaca fascicularis) within a facility operated by Covance (now Fortrea).
+This attracted significant media attention, including the publication of the popular 1994 book The Hot Zone and the subsequent development of the National Geographic Channel TV Series The Hot Zone (television series).
+The filovirus was found to be distinct from EBOV and to be nonpathogenic for humans.
+It was named after the community, and is now known as Reston virus (RESTV).
+Macaques found to be or suspected to be infected with RESTV were euthanized, and the facility was sterilized.
+The facility was located in an office park near Sunset Hills Road and Wiehle Avenue.
+It was eventually torn down, and a daycare was built in its place.

+Geography

+Reston is located in northern Fairfax County at 38°57′16″N 77°20′47″W. Neighboring communities are Great Falls to the north, Wolf Trap to the east, Franklin Farm, Floris, and McNair to the southwest, the town of Herndon to the west, and Dranesville to the northwest.

+According to the U.S. Census Bureau, Reston has a total area of 40.6 sqkm, of which 39.7 sqkm is land and 0.9 sqkm, or 2.10%, is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+According to the Köppen Climate Classification system, Reston has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Planning and zoning

 Reston is divided into three separate planning areas: the original Planned Residential Community (PRC) area that governs the majority of residential areas in the community; the Reston Town Center (RTC) District, which includes all of the high-density, high-rise portions of Town Center; and the Transit Station Area (TSA) on either side of the Dulles Toll Road.